PeterVranken/ST4ForOctave/readMe.md

 # Current revision #

-The current revision of the downloadable files is SVN r14.
+The current revision of the [downloadable files](https://sourceforge.net/projects/stringtemplate-for-octave/) is SVN r18.
 Please refer to the SVN log for latest changes.

 # How to run the StringTemplate V4 engine from GNU Octave? #